Sylius/Sylius/docs/components/Payment/interfaces.rst

 ~~~~~~~~~~~~~~~~

 This interface should be implemented by any custom model representing a payment.
-Also it keeps all of the default :doc:`/components/Payment/payment_states`.
+Also it keeps all of the default :ref:`component_payment_payment-states`.

 .. note::
    This interface extends the :ref:`component_resource_model_code-aware-interface` and :ref:`component_resource_model_timestampable-interface`